The Bear necessities – part 2

 In the Lakota tribe long ago was a brave warrior who often went alone into the wilderness where he would fast and worship the Great Spirit in solitude.
 Being alone helped him to strengthen his courage so that in the future he could carry out his plans.

-One day this warrior took his buffalo skull and went along into the wilderness to worship.
+One day this warrior took his buffalo skull and went alone into the wilderness to worship.
 Standing at the base of Mato Tipila after he had worshipped for two days he suddenly found himself on top of this high rock.
 He was very much frightened as he did not know how he would get down.
 After appealing to the Great Spirit he went to sleep.
 When he awoke he was very glad to find that he was again at the base of this high rock.

 He saw that he was standing at the door of a big bear’s lodge as there was foot prints of a very big bear there.
 He could tell that the cracks in the big rock were made by the big bear’s claws.
 So he knew that all the time he had been on top of this big rock he had been standing on a big bear’s lodge.